Chat with us, powered by LiveChat

 Who should enroll in this program?

-The Graduate Certificate in Addiction and Recovery will boost the career prospects of addiction counselors and clinicians by equipping them with specialized knowledge of emerging evidence-based practices.
+The graduate certificate in Addiction and Recovery will boost the career prospects of addiction counselors and clinicians by equipping them with specialized knowledge of emerging evidence-based practices.
 Students will learn how to design and implement effective treatment programs, with sensitivity to co-occurring health issues and differences in age, gender, culture, ethnicity, language and other factors.

 Where can I get more information about professional certification and reciprocity?